Beyond Euclid: An Illustrated Guide to Modern Machine Learning with Geometric, Topological, and Algebraic Structures: Structure in Data

 \section{Structure in Data}

 The mathematics of topology, geometry and algebra provide a conceptual framework to categorize the nature of data found in machine learning.
-We generally encounter two types of data: either data as \textit{coordinates in space}\textemdash for example the coordinate of the position of an object in a 2D space; or data as \textit{signals over a space}\textemdash for example, an image is a 3D (RGB) signal defined over a 2D space.
-In each case, the \textit{space} can either be a Euclidean space or it can be equipped with topological, geometric and algebraic structures such as the ones introduced in Section~\ref{sec:elements}.
+We generally encounter two types of data: either data as \textit{coordinates in space} (Fig. \ref{fig:data-coord}){\textemdash for example, the coordinate of the position of an object in a 2D space; or data as \textit{signals over a space} (Fig. \ref{fig:data})\textemdash for example, an image seen as a 3D (RGB) signal defined over a 2D space (the spatial location).} In each case, the \textit{space} can either be a Euclidean space or it can be equipped with topological, geometric and algebraic structures such as the ones introduced in Section~\ref{sec:elements}.

 Understanding the structure of this space provides essential insights into the nature of the data.
-These insights are, in turn, crucial for selecting the machine learning model that will be most suitable to extract knowledge from this data.
-In this section, we provide a graphical taxonomy, shown in Figure~\ref{fig:data}, to categorize the structures of data based on the mathematics of topology, geometry and algebra.
+These insights can be, in turn, crucial for selecting the machine learning model that will be most suitable to extract knowledge from this data.
+We note the emergence of a line of research which leverages Euclidean architectures for dealing with non-Euclidean data, such as \textcolor{black}{protein folding} \citep{abramson2024accurate}, and refer the reader to \citet{brehmer2024does} for a discussion on the topic.
+Next, we provide a graphical taxonomy, shown in Figure~\ref{fig:data}, to categorize the structures of data based on the mathematics of topology, geometry and algebra.